rameela20/UniqueWordListGenerator/README.md

 # UniqueWordListGenerator

-This contains the .exe file generated for a 64-bit windows machine.
+This contains the .exe file generated for a computer running windows 7 operating system or higher .

 Instructions to use
 ====================